3v401/HackTheBox/Builder/README.md

 But how to get a client jenkins-cli.jar?
-Let' s type on google: "download the client jenkins-cli.jar" and select the Jenkins wiki.
+Let' s type on google: "download the client jenkins-cli.jar" and select the Jenkins wiki (https://wiki.jenkins.io/JENKINS/Jenkins-CLI.html).
 You will observe the following statement:

 (pic4)